 My husband wasn’t able to find new work right away and I had gotten another job as a server to keep us afloat, but I was completely miserable at it.
 I had finals coming up (I went back to school for web and graphic design), and in the middle of cramming for those I had to now learn which of the 500 Tequila’s went with which of the 500 tacos the restaurant served.
 It sounds harsh, because I always try to do my best, but I could really care less at that point.
 I had been a server for 5 years and it was eating away at my soul.
 My husband saw how busy, stressed and unhappy I was in this new position trying to hold our lives together and he told me to quit.
 He said he’d rather live in a box under a bridge then live another day of our existence at that point.
 So with no money to our names, a house in foreclosure and no idea of where we’d live next…….I quit.

-1 month later my husband landed us our first website deal for 3k and our business has grown every year since.
+1 month later my husband landed us our first website deal for 3k and our business grew every year since.

 What is the biggest lesson you have learned so far on your path?